 - A fee-based hotfix is made immediately available to the developer who has purchased the correction or has a priority support contract.

-- A hotfix will no longer be supported after the subsequent release of a service pack which contains a later version of the programs and/or components included in the hotfix.
+- A hotfix will no longer be supported after the subsequent release of a new build which contains a later version of the programs and/or components included in the hotfix.

 Hotfixes are designed to address critical problems that require immediate attention.
 A hotfix should only be installed when it is determined that it corrects a specific problem affecting the developer, or when specifically directed to do so by a technical support representative.
-In most cases, is it recommended that developers wait for the release of a service pack rather than install individual hotfixes.
+In most cases, is it recommended that developers wait for the release of the next build rather than install individual hotfixes.